nodejs/abi-stable-node/napi_abstract.md

 - `napi_ok` if the API succeeded.

 #### Description
-This N-API API represents invoking the `IsArray` operation on the object as defined in [Section 7.2.2](https://tc39.github.io/ecma262/#sec-isarray) of the ECMAScript Language Specification.
+This API represents invoking the `IsArray` operation on the object as defined in [Section 7.2.2](https://tc39.github.io/ecma262/#sec-isarray) of the ECMAScript Language Specification.